SANEF Shocked By Allegations That Mantashe Paid Sunday World Journalists

 According to the Sunday World, Mantashe paid the journalists R70 000 to “destroy evidence” backing the story.
 Mantashe has not revealed the names of the journalists.

 SANEF believes that “paid for” or what is known as “brown envelope” journalism is completely counter to journalism ethics.
 Section 2 of the Press Council Code deals with “Independence and Conflicts of Interest”.
-The Code states clearly that:

 The media shall: